nouyang/janson299r/wk5/README_PRM.md

 ####
-Stopping Point as of Sunday  morning --
-Debug: intersect collision checking fails occasionally on floats (seems to do better on ints). :(
-Solution: use rand int for now, instead of floats, and complete clutter / nIter / tricky maze plots.
-Todo: error bars
-clutter todo: subtract overlap from area cals
+Stopping Point as of Sunday  morning -- Debug: intersect collision checking fails occasionally on floats (seems to do better on ints). :( Solution: use rand int for now, instead of floats, and complete clutter / nIter / tricky maze plots.
+Todo: error bars clutter todo: subtract overlap from area cals

+### Actual stopping point

+Need to calculate overlapping rectangle area, only can calculate two rectnagles overlap, not the case where rectangle overlaps with 2 or more other rectangles